apache/celeborn/docs/deploy_on_k8s.md

 ### 1. Get Celeborn Binary Package

-You can find released version of Celeborn on [Downloading Page](https://celeborn.apache.org/download/).
+You can find released version of Celeborn on https://celeborn.apache.org/download/.

 Of course, you can build binary package from master branch or your own branch by using `./build/make-distribution.sh` in source code.